The style of music I play and / or work in is not western classical music. Is the programme for me?

 What are the programme fees?

-Fees for the Certificate: the Practice of Music Making 2021/22 are £3,820.
+Fees for the Creative Music Making 2024/25 are £4,260.
 This includes standard accommodation and meals during the residential week.

 How do I pay my fees?